emanuelepesce/Clibwwd/README.md

 ##About
 A C library for Working easily With Datasets. <br\>
-It provides functions for getting data from a csv file and doing some useful operations such as print them, put them in a matrix.
-It's also possible working only on a part of data. <br\>
+It provides functions in order to extract data from a csv file and to performs some useful operations such as print data or put data into a matrix.
+It also makes possible to work only on a part of data. <br\>
 Version: 1.0 <br\>

 It cointains: <br\>
 - libwwd.c: source file that contains the main functions of the library <br\>
 - libwwd.h: header file<br\>
-- example.c: file containing a simple example of use <br\>
+- example.c: file which contain a simple example of use <br\>
 - dataset_iris.csv: famous iris dataset created by R.A.
 Fisher (more info - - - about:https://archive.ics.uci.edu/ml/datasets/Irs)

 ##Instructions